PR-Pilot-AI/smart-workflows/README.md

 This is a repository for **agentic Github workflows** that use an AI agent to automate Github projects in powerful ways.

-Smart Workflows come in two flavors:
-1. **Automations** - workflows that run automatically in response to Github events
-2. **Tools** - workflows for you to run manually

-All workflows are **fully customizable** using natural language instructions.
+All workflows are **plug-and-play** and **fully customizable** using natural language instructions.

 ## How to Use
-To use the workflows in your project, follow these steps:
+To use Smart Workflows in your project:

 1. **[Install the AI agent](https://github.com/apps/pr-pilot-ai/installations/new)** on your repository
 2. Copy one or more workflows into `.github/workflows/` in your repository

 That's it!
 You can use the workflows from the `Actions` tab in your repository.

+## Smart Workflow Repository

+Smart Workflows come in two flavors **Automations** and **Tools**.

 ## Automations

+Workflows that run automatically in response to [Github events](https://docs.github.com/en/rest/using-the-rest-api/github-event-types?apiVersion=2022-11-28)

 | Name                                                       | Description                                                                |
 |------------------------------------------------------------|----------------------------------------------------------------------------|